Critical Role: Vox Machina Origins: Volume 2

 After agreeing, the group infiltrate the mage tower; the group's behavior and discussion (including the decision to not steal the object) intrigue Eskil who then identifies Grog's scar as a curse that will allow Drath Mephrun to return via a makeshift lichdom ritual.
 Eskil can cure Grog but only if the group splits up to retrieve two components.
 Vex, Vax, and Grog head to the Frostweald Forest to retrieve the heart of a nymph.
 Overcoming basilisks, they reach the nymph's sanctuary; while the twins discuss a plan of action, Grog walks up to the nymph who then whisks him away via portal and then returns him to the sanctuary with a nymph's heart.
-Pike, Scanlan, and Keyleth head to the Umbra Hills to retrieve the scull of a nightmare.
+Pike, Scanlan, and Keyleth head to the Umbra Hills to retrieve the skull of a nightmare.
 In Jorenn Village, their investigation leads them to a local jail where they discover gunslinger Percival Fredrickstein von Musel Klossowski de Rolo III.
 Percy was pursuing a doctor who was meeting a local cult; the cult plans on summoning a nightmare.
 Subsequent a jailbreak, Percy helps them fight the cult, kill the nightmare and then joins the group.
 Upon regrouping, Eskil begins the ritual but Grog is possessed by Drath Mephrun.
 The group successfully fight to keep Grog in the ritual circle until Eskil destroys the near-lich.
 Eskil informs them that they now owe him a favor; later in the tavern, Drez Vina informs the group that they now owe his master a favor for failing at the job.

 Publication history

 Creative origins

 Critical Role began as a private Dungeons & Dragons game with Matthew Mercer as the Dungeon Master and creator of the Exandria setting.
 Each cast member created their own character to play in the campaign.
-When Geek & Sundry moved "the group's existing home game into its studio" as a weekly web series in 2015, the story of Vox Machina started in media res.
+When Geek & Sundry moved "the group's existing home game into its studio" as a weekly web series in 2015, the story of Vox Machina started in medias res.
 Prior to the publication of Vox Machina: Origins, most information on the group's adventures pre-stream came from a short video summary.
 Critical Role: Vox Machina Origins is an adaptation of the group's game before the show.